 Retail sales of electricity, and wholesale sales of electricity in Texas, Hawaii, and Alaska, are governed by state law, and overseen generally by the public utility commissions in those states (ie, the Public Utility Commission of Texas, the Hawaii Public Utilities Commission, and the Regulatory Commission of Alaska).
 Regulation of wholesale sales by those state entities generally follows the FERC's focus on market power.
 Regulation of retail sales is governed by state law in all jurisdictions of the United States, and is highly variable.
-In some states, retail sales by non-incumbent utilities are permitted, while in other states, retail sales may be made only by the incumbent utility.
+In some states, retail sales by non-incumbent utilities are permitted, while in other states, retail sales may be made only by the incumbent utility, usually at cost-of-service rates.